simransirsat/CainoMotels/README.md

 # HotelWeb
-A Simple Website Layout for a Hotel
+A Simple Website Layout for a Hotel.

 Part of my internship projects at ioDroplet.